-More than 60% of people, who wish to immigrate to Canada, choose Federal Skilled Worker program as their route.
-Canadian immigration experts also suggest that Federal Skilled Worker program is one of the most sought and direct way to immigrate to Canada.
-The reason is that the country is looking for professionals from around the world; people who can not only establish themselves in the country but also work constructively for the economic development.
-Canada experiences a visible shortage of skilled workmen, the reason why it has announced such generous programs for immigration.
+More than 60% of people who wish to immigrate to Canada choose the Federal Skilled Worker program as their route.
+Canadian immigration experts also suggest that the Federal Skilled Worker program is one of the most sought and direct ways to immigrate to Canada.
+The reason is that the country is looking for professionals from around the world, people who can not only establish themselves in the country but also work constructively for economic development.
+Canada experiences a visible shortage of skilled workmen, which is the reason why it has announced such generous programs for immigration.
 Canadian workers retire every year, but there are not sufficient graduates produced to take their places.

 What Are the Requirements for the FSW?

-A more important requirement from the Citizenship and Immigration Canada is that you must be working in a profession that falls under their demanded occupations.
-In other words, you not only need work-ready skills, but also the particular skills that they are looking for.
-This is often the main bottleneck for many people, who plan to immigrate to Canada and yet don't meet the eligibility criteria for the Federal Skilled Worker program.
+A more important requirement from Citizenship and Immigration Canada is that you must be working in a profession that falls under their demanded occupations.
+In other words, you need not only work-ready skills but also the particular skills that they are looking for.
+This is often the main bottleneck for many people who plan to immigrate to Canada and yet don’t meet the eligibility criteria for the Federal Skilled Worker program.
 For 2013, Canada has provided a list of 24 occupations that are in demand in the country.
 To be able to apply for the FSW program, your profession must fall under this list:

 - 0211 Engineering managers